 Remember when I shared that little blurb about my business earlier?
 Did you see the formula there?

-Interests + Profitable skill = Online business niche
+Interests + Profitable skill = Your perfect online business niche

 In my case, my interest is finance and my skill happens to be writing.